Email: andrew [dot] hammondsant [dot] ox [dot] ac [dot] uk , hammondhotmail [dot] com

-Andrew Hammond, doctoral candidate, Oriental Studies, St. Antonys College, University of Oxford, is examining interactions between Turkish and Egyptian intellectuals and religious scholars in the early 20th century.
-He previously worked as a policy fellow for the European Council on Foreign Relations (ECFR) and as a journalist with Reuters in Egypt and Saudi Arabia and with BBC Arabic radio in London.
+Dr. Andrew Hammond teaches Late Ottoman and modern Turkish history at the University of Oxford and is a consultant on Middle East politics for HSBC bank.
+He previously worked as a Middle East policy fellow for the European Council on Foreign Relations (ECFR) and as a journalist with Reuters in Egypt and Saudi Arabia and with BBC Arabic radio in London.
 He studied Arabic and early Islamic history at SOAS and Turkish and Modern Middle East Studies at Oxford.
-His publications include The Islamic Utopia: The Illusion of Reform in Saudi Arabia (2012), Culture in the Arab World (2007); and Qatar's Transition: Like Father, Like Son (2014).
+His publications include - The Islamic Utopia: The Illusion of Reform in Saudi Arabia (2012), Popular Culture in North Africa and the Middle East (2017), Culture in the Arab World (2007); and Qatar's Transition: Like Father, Like Son (2014).

 Dr Shaul Gabbay